Jordan Peterson’s Easter-themed book

 Peterson, originally from Fairview, Alberta, gained fame for that dispute.
 Our understanding of the celebrity professor can now be enlarged, thanks to his new book, 12 Rules for Life: An Antidote to Chaos.
-At its core, it is about an Easter theme: suffering.
+At its core, it is about an Easter theme: suffering and renewal.

 In his book, Peterson mostly ignores the controversy that made him famous.
 Instead, Peterson zeros in on what he learned in three decades from clinical practice, friends, family and marriage: Akin to a summer thunderstorm, misfortune can appear without warning.
 Our reaction to the deluge can mean the difference between redemption and a possible good life, as the Greeks defined it (not the same as modern happiness), or a plunge into the abyss of lost hope.